 We've been testing the Shark ION Robot 750 for some time now and it continues to impress us with its strong suction and mapping smarts.
 Just when we think the 'bot is going to bump into something, it quickly pivots and carries on its way.

-It works well on both our hardwood floors and thinner area rugs, though it struggles to crest above thicker rugs in our home.
+This robot vacuum cleaner works well on both our hardwood floors and thinner area rugs, though it struggles to crest above thicker rugs in our home.
 What it does get over, it cleans very well – we swear there's a sheen to our floors after the Shark ION gets done with them.

 We wish the bin was a bit bigger as it can only go about 12 minutes before needing to be emptied (we do have dogs, though, which makes for a lot of dirt and debris).
 The bin may be just fine if you don't have as dirty floors as we do.